smitelli/cosmodoc/src/content/topics/game-loop-functions/index.md

 {{< boilerplate/function-cref GameLoop >}}

 The {{< lookup/cref GameLoop >}} function runs once for each frame of gameplay and is responsible for running the appropriate sub-functions for timing, input, player/actor movement, world drawing, and level exit conditions.
-This function takes a `demostate` argument which should be one of the {{< lookup/cref DEMOSTATE >}} constants -- this controls the presence of the "DEMO" overlay sprite and is passed through to the input handling functions.
+This function takes a `demo_state` argument which should be one of the {{< lookup/cref DEMO_STATE >}} constants -- this controls the presence of the "DEMO" overlay sprite and is passed through to the input handling functions.

 The game loop is structured as a true infinite loop that can only terminate under the following conditions: